How to deal with dry, itchy skin on legs

 - After gently drying, massage a good moisturizing lotion into your skin thoroughly to lock in moisture.
 It’s best to choose a lotion that absorbs fast, so you can get dressed and get on with your day.

 Shaving may be one of the most common causes for very dry skin on legs.
 Shaving your legs can remove natural oils that keep the skin soft and moisturized.
 Shaving also creates abrasions in the skin, which can lead to dryness.
 You can help replenish lost oils and moisture by using a moisturizing shaving foam or gel, rather than just shaving legs with water and regular soap.
 It’s also vital that you care for your legs after shaving to prevent them from drying out.
-Use a moisturizer like Vaseline® Intensive Care™ Advanced Repair Unscented Lotion which contains healing micro-droplets of Vaseline® Jelly – to replace lost moisture.
+Use your best body lotion for dry skin like Vaseline® Intensive Care™ Advanced Repair Unscented Lotion which contains healing micro-droplets of Vaseline® Jelly – to replace lost moisture.

 Itchy skin on the legs is often caused by dryness – moisturizing regularly can help combat dry skin and minimize resulting itchiness.
 Whether you’ve got itchy lower legs, itchy thighs, or your whole leg is itchy, a variety of factors can lead to dry, itchy skin on legs, so they need to be treated with special care, for example: